awsdocs/aws-batch-user-guide/doc_source/spot_fleet_IAM_role.md

 # Amazon EC2 Spot Fleet Role<a name="spot_fleet_IAM_role"></a>

 If you create a managed compute environment that uses Amazon EC2 Spot Fleet Instances, you must create a role that grants the Spot Fleet permission to bid on, launch, tag, and terminate instances on your behalf\.
 Specify the role in your Spot Fleet request\.
 You must also have the **AWSServiceRoleForEC2Spot** and **AWSServiceRoleForEC2SpotFleet** service\-linked roles for Amazon EC2 Spot and Spot Fleet\.
 Use the procedures below to create all of these roles\.
+For more information, see [Using Service\-Linked Roles](https://docs.aws.amazon.com/IAM/latest/UserGuide/using-service-linked-roles.html) in the *IAM User Guide*\.

 **Topics**
 + [Create Amazon EC2 Spot Fleet Roles in the AWS Management Console](#spot-fleet-roles-console)